NazarenoCavazzon/open_social_share/README.md

 * TW: Twitter
 * TI: TikTok

-**Simply use LecleSocialShare class and call the instance of which platform you want to share then call the corresponding method from the instance**
+**Simply use OpenSocialShare class and call the instance of which platform you want to share then call the corresponding method from the instance**

 ## Android